kapilsharma/KBLaravel/manuscript/02Authentication.md

 So as an exercise, try to write code to delete the only record that still have plain password that is the record with id '2'.

 If you could not do that, don't worry, code is given in routed file of version 0.1.0 as route '/dbtest9'.
+You can quickly view it at https://github.com/phpreboot/KAPsBudget/blob/v0.1.0/app/routes.php line 90-96.